David Peralta Player Props: Dodgers vs. Reds

 David Peralta At The Plate

-- Peralta is batting .242 with six doubles, a triple, two home runs and seven walks.
+- Peralta has six doubles, a triple, two home runs and seven walks while hitting .241.

-- Peralta will look to extend his seven-game hitting streak.
-He's batting .467 during his last games.

-- He has hit a home run in two of 47 games played this year, and in 1.4% of his plate appearances.
+- He has gone deep in two of 49 games played this year, and in 1.4% of his plate appearances.

-- In 25.5% of his games this season, Peralta has picked up at least one RBI.
-In five of those games (10.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 13 games this season (26.5%), Peralta has picked up an RBI, and in five of those games (10.2%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- In 10 of 47 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 10 times this season (20.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.